Is Your RV Toilet Clogged? Here’s How To Fix It

 - When the toilet clog is clear, the level of material in the toilet will go down.

 - If you are hooked up to sewage, open your black tank valve to empty the tank.

 - With the toilet valve closed, flush the black tank using the black tank flush.

 - Dispose of the stick in the plastic bag in the bucket.
-You can burn it in a campfire later.

 - Pour a few gallons of hot water into the toilet and flush.
 The hot water will help release residue that may cause another clog.